 Katrina M. Adams began serving a two-year term as First Vice President of the USTA in January 2013.
 Previously, she served one term as Vice President, 2011-12, and three consecutive two-year terms as a Director at Large, 2005-10.
 In the current term, Adams serves on the Budget Committee, the International Committee and the Compensation Committee.
-She is also on the board of directors of USTA Serves and is a member of the ITF’s Rules of Tennis Committee.
+She is also on the board of directors of USTA Serves and the International Tennis Hall of Fame and is a member of the Grand Slam Board and of the ITF Davis Cup Committee.

 In addition to her role as First Vice President, Adams works as a television analyst for Tennis Channel and other networks and serves as executive director of the Harlem Junior Tennis and Education Program in New York City.
 She is also a contributor to Tennis magazine and tennis.com, providing instructional articles and videos.